ElijahRosal/DFSgraphTraversal/README.md

 - `GraphTraversal.java` – Utility class for parsing and processing graphs.

 ## How to Compile
-Open a terminal and navigate to its directory.
+Open a terminal and navigate to the program's directory.
 Then, run:
 ```bash
 javac Graph.java GraphTraversal.java Prog1.java
 ```